 The Folklore Connection

 So there are several things going on in the background of this little film that help with sorting it all out.
 For starters, this is a nice little nod to the Eastern folklore story of “The Tale of the Bamboo Cutter.”
-(It’s goes by other variations of that name as well.)
-Think about it as a sort of Eastern version of “Thumbelina” or even “Pinocchio” and you’ll follow along just fine.
+(It goes by other variations of that name as well.)
+Think about it as a sort of Eastern version of “Thumbelina” or even “Pinocchio”, and you’ll follow along just fine.
 At its heart, it’s the story about a lonely bamboo cutter and his wife who have no children and desperately wish for one.
 One day while out on the job, the bamboo cutter’s wish is granted in the form of a small, very small, baby who comes from a bamboo stalk.
 The story goes on from there, but it’s the origin of the baby that’s important for this connection.
 The baby was created out of a desperate wish for companionship, for a child specifically, to love and raise.
 At the opening of “Bao”, we see a couple, older, who are having a quiet dinner.
 The husband doesn’t say much/anything, and we’re led to believe that the woman’s wish is possibly the result of loneliness in marriage.

 Yes, it’s a bit of a shock when she bites into that last dumpling/bao and it begins to cry like a baby.
 We watch in surprise along with the lady as the dumpling becomes sentient and acts just as a baby would.
 Where we part ways with the woman is that she accepts the presence of the dumpling child and basically rolls with it.

 Now comes the second part of the background knowledge you’ll need.
 Congratulations!
-You’ve just been exposed to [possibly] you’re first experience of a genre known as “magical realism”.
+You’ve just been exposed to [possibly] your first experience of a genre known as “magical realism”.
 It’s a neat genre, one of my favorites actually, where the world seems normal and folks generally go by established social norms; except when something “magical” happens they just roll with it.
 Examples of this genre range from the writing of Gabriel Garcia Marquez, especially his masterpiece 100 Years of Solitude, all the way to Toni Morrison’s Beloved.
-More popular cultural examples are found all throughout the films released by Studio Ghibli and it’s head, Hayao Miyazaki.
+More popular cultural examples are found all throughout the films released by Studio Ghibli and its head, Hayao Miyazaki.
 Coincidentally, they also released Princess Kaguya, a version of “The Tale of the Bamboo Cutter.”